Postal voting in the United States: Signature verification process

-Most States check signatures to attempt to prevent forged paper ballots.
+Most states check signatures to attempt to prevent forged paper ballots.
 Signature mismatches were the most common reason for rejecting postal ballots in 2016 and the second most common, after late arrival, in 2018.
 While many states accept in-person votes without needing identification, most require some verification on postal ballots.
-Eighteen states simply require a signature on the ballot envelope, without verifying the signature, The other 32 states verify if the signature matches one on file, and some of these states require witnesses or notaries.
+As of 2024, 31 states conduct signature verification on returned absentee or mail-in ballots.
+Nine states do not conduct signature verification, but require the signature of either a witness, two witnesses, or a notary.
+Ten states and Washington, D.C. neither conduct signature verification nor require a witness signature.

 The first step after receiving mailed ballots is to compare the voter's signature on the outside of the envelope with one or more signatures on file in the election office.
 Smaller jurisdictions have temporary staff compare signatures.
 Larger jurisdictions use computers to scan envelopes, quickly decide if the signature matches well enough, and set aside non-matches in a separate bin.
 Temporary staff then double-check the rejections, and in some places check the accepted envelopes too.

 Error rates of computerized signature reviews are not published.
 The best academic researchers have 10-14% error rates.
+Algorithms:

-Algorithms:look for a certain number of points of similarity between the compared signatures ... a wide range of algorithms and standards, each particular to that machine's manufacturer, are used to verify signatures.
+look for a certain number of points of similarity between the compared signatures ... a wide range of algorithms and standards, each particular to that machine's manufacturer, are used to verify signatures.
 In addition, counties have discretion in managing the settings and implementing manufacturers' guidelines ... there are no statewide standards for automatic signature verification ... most counties do not have a publicly available, written explanation of the signature verification criteria and processes they use.

 Handwriting experts say "it is extremely difficult for anyone to be able to figure out if a signature or other very limited writing sample has been forged," In manual signature reviews, "election officials with little or no training in verifying a person's signature are tasked with doing just that ... it's unlikely that only one or two samples will show the spectrum of a person's normal variations ..."